cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 There is a fourth string-like type (besides literal string, built-in array of `char` and `std::string`) called `std::string_view`, which provides a "half-way house" between a fully-fledged string type and raw array access.
 Typically it is implemented with only two fields (pointer and length); its main advantage over `std::string` is that it can be constructed and passed around more cheaply in many cases.

 The `std::string_view` type only provides a subset of the features provided by `std::string`, in particular it does **not** support either in-place modification or concatenation.
-It also does **not** "own" the resource it refers to, therefore care must be taken to ensure that a `std::string_view` object does not outlive the entity it was constructed from (usually a `std::string` or `const char *`).
+It also does **not** "own" the resource it refers to, therefore care must be taken to ensure that a `std::string_view` object does not outlive the entity from which it was constructed (usually a `std::string` or `const char *`, construction from a string literal is always safe.).
 It is safe when used as a function parameter (where otherwise a `const std::string&` or `const char *` would be used), and sometimes safe as a return type (instead of `const char *`).

 ```cpp
 string_view v1{ "Elrond" }; // string_view constructed from const char *